Securities Regulation and Investigations across EMEA

 Indeed, to demonstrate how easy – and dangerous – it all is, we engaged in a small experiment.
 After withdrawing cash from an ATM in the City of London, we took it to a grocer on one of north-west London’s high streets.
 Inside, using a ‘Satoshi Point Crypto ATM’, we inserted the cash and received a deposit into our smartphone’s cryptocurrency wallet – no identification required.
-From there, we signed up for a cryptocurrency trading exchange operated out of the Far East – again with no identification – and bought alt-coins generated through an initial coin offering (ICO).
+From there, we signed up for a cryptocurrency trading exchange operated out of East Asia – again with no identification – and bought alt-coins generated through an initial coin offering (ICO).
 Predictably, we soon lost almost 100 per cent of our initial investment.
-But, had we achieved the hoped-for 1,000 per cent-plus return (fingers still crossed!) common during the crypto-value bubble, we could have made our way back to our crypto-ATM and anonymously withdrawn thousands of pounds in cash.
+But, had we achieved the hoped-for 1,000 per cent-plus return, which was common during the crypto-value bubble, we could have made our way back to our crypto-ATM and anonymously withdrawn thousands of pounds in cash.

 The risks have not gone unnoticed.
-Both Germany and France have requested adding cryptocurrency to the agenda for this year’s G20 summit in Argentina.
-And the need for a more unified approach is manifest, as regulators’ stances across EMEA cover the full spectrum, from Switzerland encouraging ICOs (‘Crypto Valley’ is located in Zug, population 30,000) to the Republic of Macedonia outlawing any and all cryptocurrency transactions.
+The G20 Leaders’ declaration summary from last year’s G20 summit in Argentina stated that: ‘We will regulate crypto-assets for anti-money laundering and countering the financing of terrorism in line with FATF standards and we will consider other responses as needed.’
+And the need for a more unified approach is manifest, as regulators’ stances across EMEA cover the full spectrum, from Switzerland encouraging ICOs (‘Crypto Valley’ is located in Zug, population 30,000) to the Republic of North Macedonia outlawing any and all cryptocurrency transactions.
 But as we wait for regulators to settle on standards, the lack of a coherent regulatory framework will inevitably lead to an increasing number of investigations and prosecutions across EMEA, including by US authorities who have already shown a robust appetite for extraterritorial investigations in the area.

-This article first surveys key securities-related regulatory developments across EMEA.
-Particularly, we pick up on our work from last year, outlining how different regulators are approaching fintech, which has continued to be a key area of regulatory focus.
+This article discusses key securities-related regulatory developments across EMEA.
+Particularly, we emphasise our work from the past two years, outlining how different regulators are approaching fintech, which has continued to be a key area of regulatory focus.
 We then turn to cryptocurrencies and ICOs, noting the different approaches adopted by regulators across the region.

 Securities regulation review and recent developments